 Our work aims to push boundaries from material research through to wider environmental concerns.
 We aim to tackle issues of climate change from first principles, where big issues are addressed head on.
 In terms of technology, we prefer to use passive principles to aid building performance, and use these principles to define the premise of a building.
 We are unusual in that we are ‘hands-on’ and often construct our own projects within the wider team that is Invisible Studio.

 We believe passionately that design is not a luxury add on, but a process by which the most is extracted from the least through intelligent and clever thinking.
 We have a particular expertise with timber, and have close relationships with the UK’s leading timber engineers and fabricators including Charley Brentnall who is a close collaborator of ours, and we also organise the annual Studio in the Woods which is a place where makers, architects and students collaborate on projects, paying reverence to the overlooked and the nearby.

 We aim to set the standard for a new type of progressive architectural practice – a practice bound together by a shared experimental ethos, a creative organisation agile enough to reinvent itself as necessary, and a practice fearless in challenging preconceptions and making a difference.

 Current/Past Invisible Studio collaborators include:

 Please note that generally, we cannot take on projects that are small in scale, unless there is an experimental or research aspect, and we do not generally take on domestic alterations or additions.
 If you are interested in discussing a project with us, please contact us via email.
-We regret we cannot answer direct questions regarding any television appearances by Piers Taylor, nor answer general ‘advice’ enquiries.
+We are an independent organisation and have no commercial or other links with the BBC or any broadcasts that feature Piers Taylor and regret we cannot answer direct questions regarding any television appearances by Piers Taylor, nor answer general ‘advice’ enquiries.
 Many thanks for your understanding.